Candelit Dartmouth is an annual community event, which was conceived 11 years ago by the Dartmouth Chamber of Trade....

-Dartmouth Food Festival, which welcomes around 20,000 visitors annually, is one of the most important dates on the Devon calendar, and is now entering its 16th year.
+Dartmouth Food Festival, which welcomes around 20,000 visitors annually, is one of the most important dates on the Devon calendar, and is a landmark event on the culinary calendar.

 One of the most important things to report about the Dartmouth Food Festival is that it’s completely free to attend, and this even applies to most of the individual talks and events.

-Most of the action takes place undercover, either under marquees in Coronation Park, along the Embankment or in indoor venues, from the town’s cosy bistros to larger spaces like the Flavel Arts Centre and Dartmouth Guildhall.
-This means this festival is a joy to attend, come rain or shine.
+Most of the action takes place undercover, either under marquees in Coronation Park, along the Embankment or in indoor venues, from the town’s cosy bistros to larger spaces like the Flavel Arts Centre and Dartmouth Guildhall, meaning the festival is a joy to attend, come rain or shine.